JE SUIS CHARLIE

 Timeline/Chronology files now appearing on this website in series 0-21 from the first file available - Timelines0- Click here

-Apologies to netsurfers: Temporarily ...
-This website is slowly having its navigation system redesigned.
-For 2010, go first to the sitemap.
-The sitemap presents a complete and hyperlinked list of files comprising the website in strictly alphabetical order - Editor
+This website is usually having its navigation system redesigned in small ways.
+If wishing to know more about the website, go first to the sitemap.
+This sitemap presents a hyperlinked list of files comprising the website in strictly alphabetical order - Editor

 THIS WEBSITE is a major excursion beginning with examinations of Merchant Networks in the general context of The British Empire during its first and second foundings.
 The outlook is international, though not exactly global.